fquery 1.5.0-beta.1 copy "fquery: ^1.5.0-beta.1" to clipboard

 Query invalidation #

-This technique can be used to manually mark the cached data as stale and potentially even re-fetch them.
+This technique can manually mark the cached data as stale and potentially even re-fetch them.
 This is especially useful when you know that the data has been changed.
 QueryClient (see below) has an invalidateQueries() method that allows you to do that.
 You can make use of the useQueryClient hook to obtain the instance of QueryClient that you passed with QueryClientProvider.

 final queryClient = useQueryClient();